 Rocky View Schools

 “We have several students who did not enjoy reading and would resist reading with parents or teachers.
 Once our Calgary Reads volunteers started, these same students could not wait to go and read with their volunteers.
 They developed positive attitudes towards reading and their diagnostic reading test scores improved significantly by the end of the year.”

 Calgary Catholic School Board

-We try to offer financial assistance for schools that can’t afford the Alberta Read Network membership fee.
-To apply for a chapter bursary, please complete the application form.
-For more information about other ways to obtain funding support for your school, you can contact Steacy Collyer
+We try to offer financial assistance for schools that can’t afford the Alberta Read Network fee for service opportunities.
+To request a bursary, please contact our Literacy Coach to discuss funding opportunities.

-The number of schools Calgary Reads works with as part of the Alberta Reads Network in seven school boards across the province.
+The number of schools Calgary Reads works with as part of the Alberta Reads Network in eleven school districts across the province during 2018-19.